Ilozuluchris/hacky_time_travel/readme.md

 ## Prerequisites
 - Some python knowledge.
-- Basic CSS (to be particular css selectors) knowledge.
+- Basic HTML and CSS (to be particular css selectors) knowledge.
 - Python 3 installed, preferable python 3.8 but any version from 3.6+ should work
 - A code editor.